Introducing the World Without Exploitation Youth Coalition.

 Introducing WorldWE Youth Coalition College Club Chapters

 In response to the pervasiveness of “sex work” ideology on college campuses, the World Without Exploitation Youth Coalition has launched college chapters.
-Our chapters are educating their peers about the realities of commercial sexual exploitation and activating them in support of survivor-centered policies.
+Our chapters are educating their peers about the realities of commercial sexual exploitation and human trafficking and activating students in support of survivor-centered policies.
 They will also be partnering with local direct service organizations to support survivors of exploitation directly.

 WorldWE Youth Claremont Colleges (5C)